Lagily/react-table-v6-ali/README.md

 This version of ReactTable supports virtualization, it uses react-window to make it work.
 Simply pass the following properties to the ReactTable to have its rows virtualized:

-- useVirtualization: boolean
+- `useVirtualization` boolean
-- virtualizationHeight: number (the height of your ReactTable's content)
+- `virtualizationHeight` number (the height of your ReactTable's content)
-- virtualizationRowHeight: number (the height of a single row inside your ReactTable)
+- `virtualizationRowHeight` number (the height of a single row inside your ReactTable)

 This is especially useful if you have large datasets that you want to display inside a single table.